Doomwatch: Episodes

-There are 38 episodes of Doomwatch that were recorded, 37 of which were broadcast on BBC1 on Monday nights from February 1970 to August 1972.
-14 episodes of Doomwatch are currently missing from the television archives, mainly from series three.
-23 of the transmitted episodes of Doomwatch are known to survive; the untransmitted "Sex and Violence" also survives and has still never been broadcast on British television, although it is included on the 2016 DVD box set release.
+Thirty-eight episodes of Doomwatch were recorded, 37 of which were broadcast on BBC1 on Monday nights from February 1970 to August 1972.
+Fourteen episodes are missing from the television archives, mainly from series three; 23 of the transmitted episodes of Doomwatch are known to survive; the untransmitted "Sex and Violence" also survives and has still never been broadcast on British television, although it is included on the 2016 DVD box set release.
+Episodes have been shown in 2024 and 2025 on Talking Pictures TV.